Vignesh-I-PV/Test-RLH-Design-Central/context.md

 Generated tab, SC-wise Ingested Data list, inline map on selection, skip file ingestion) are all in.
 Untested live, same caveat as the standalone map build — no browser access this session.

+### 2026-07-28 (later same day) — Dropdown filters overlapping the map, found from live testing
+Confirmed via screenshot: opening the Routes/Vehicle dropdown on either map screen (standalone and the new inline Network Map) rendered it partially underneath the Leaflet map canvas.
+Root cause: the dropdowns were set to `z-index: 30`, but Leaflet's own internal panes go up to ~700 (tile/overlay/marker/tooltip/popup panes) and its built-in controls (zoom buttons) use `z-index: 1000` — so the dropdown was competing with layers stacked well above it.
+Bumped all 4 occurrences (2 in the standalone map, 2 in the new inline Network Map) to `z-index: 2000`, comfortably above anything Leaflet renders internally.

+### 2026-07-28 (later same day) — Real crash found and fixed: Design Review broke entirely
+User reported Design Review "completely breaks" on click, plus Network Map showing no ingested plans, and asked whether the latter was just "haven't re-ingested since deploy."
+Confirmed via browser console: `ReferenceError: goCreate is not defined`, thrown inside `View` (the shared render function all screens' JSX live in).

+**Root cause**: this app's render architecture merges every screen's `*Vals()` output into one shared object before evaluating the JSX — so an identifier used by one screen but only ever *defined* by a different screen's vals function works by coincidence, until that other function changes. `goCreate` (a simple "navigate to Design Creation" helper) was previously supplied only by `mapVals()`, but Design Review's own, unrelated "no runs ready to review yet" empty state (`noCurSC`) also referenced `goCreate` directly.
+When `mapVals()` was fully rewritten for the real map view a few rounds ago, `goCreate` was correctly dropped from Network Map's own new JSX (which no longer needed it) — but this silently broke Design Review's empty state, which never stopped needing it.
+The crash only shows up when Design Review has zero SCs to display (`noCurSC` true), which is why it wasn't caught immediately after the Network Map rebuild — it depends on empty ingestion state, not just the code change alone.

+**On the user's own question — confirmed correct**: Network Map showing no ingested plans is not a bug.
+It's connected to the same root cause, though: the same empty-`ingestedRlhPlans` state that makes Network Map's Ingested Data tab correctly show nothing is what makes Design Review's `noCurSC` empty-state path fire and crash.
+Once `goCreate` is fixed, an empty ingestion state will show a normal empty-state message instead of crashing, and re-ingesting a plan will make both screens populate normally again.

+**Fix**: moved `goCreate: () => this.go('creation')` out of `mapVals()` into the global `renderVals()`, alongside other screen-independent nav helpers like `comingSoonSearch` — so it's always available regardless of which specific screen's own vals function runs, preventing this exact class of bug (a shared identifier defined in only one screen's vals) from recurring the same way again.
+Swept every other field the old `mapVals()` used to return (`mapW`/`mapH`/ `scX`/`scY`/`arcLabels`/`dcLabels`/`legend`/`mapRows`/`routeTotal`/`mapPlanCards`/`hasPlanSel`/ `clearMapPlan`/`isMapPerSC`/`arrowHeads`/`showNodeCard`/`nodeCard`/`clearHovDc`/`canCreate`) — confirmed all were already fully removed with no dangling references elsewhere; `goCreate` was the only one missed.

+### 2026-07-28 (later same day) — Console errors investigated: real but non-fatal, one clean fix
+User shared a console screenshot showing two Supabase auth warnings ("Session as retrieved from URL expires in -97349s" / "was issued over 120s ago, URL could be stale") and a 403 on `/auth/v1/user`, alongside "refresh lands back on Design Inputs."

+**Root cause of the console warnings, confirmed**: the Supabase client is created with all defaults (`createClient(url, key)`, no options), which includes `detectSessionInUrl: true` — it tries to parse an auth token straight out of the URL on every load.
+Nothing in the code ever clears that token from the URL after it's used once.
+So a tab whose URL still carries an old `#access_token=...` fragment (from whenever a magic-link login first landed there) re-parses that SAME now-expired token on every subsequent refresh, correctly fails validation (`-97349s` past expiry \u2248 27 hours), and logs the exact warnings + 403 shown.
+The app keeps working anyway because Supabase separately persists a valid session to `localStorage` by default, which the client falls back to — so this was noisy, not fatal, but worth fixing since it's real console noise a QA reviewer would reasonably flag. **Fixed**: after the initial `getSession()` resolves, strip the `access_token` fragment from the URL via `history.replaceState` — purely cosmetic, doesn't change auth behaviour, just stops re-parsing an already-consumed token on every future reload of that same tab.

+**On "refresh lands back on Design Inputs" — clarified as a separate, different thing from the fix a few rounds ago, not a regression of it.** That earlier fix specifically addressed `onAuthStateChange` firing on a background token refresh WITHOUT a page reload (e.g., switching browser tabs and back) — `isFirstLoad = !this.state.authProfile` correctly distinguishes that case from a genuine first load, since React state survives a tab-switch.
+A literal hard refresh (F5/Cmd+R) is different: it always resets ALL JS state from scratch, so `isFirstLoad` is correctly `true` again and `view` resets to the role's default tab — this is standard SPA behaviour, not a bug, since this app has no URL-based routing or persisted-view mechanism to restore the exact prior screen across a full page reload.
+Flagged to the user as a distinct, additive feature (persisting `view` to `sessionStorage` and restoring it on load) rather than building it unprompted, since it's meaningfully more work than a bug fix and wasn't clearly asked for yet.